mohdfawad99/hacktoberfest-2021/README.md

   - go to : [https://hacktoberfest.digitalocean.com/profile/](https://hacktoberfest.digitalocean.com/profile/)

 - What is the duration of Hacktoberfest 2021?
-  - It is from 1st october to 31st October 2021.
+  - It is from 1st October to 31st October 2021.

 - What is the event for?
   - For the open-source community engagement.